iamakshaya/Arunakshaya/README.md

 https://github.com/iamakshaya/Arunakshaya.git

 ```
-Change directory to the project folder 'book-movie-ticket',
+Change directory to the project folder 'book-movie-ticket' in your terminal

 ```
 ### Install the node modules using the following command